-Kareem Fahmy is a New York City-based theatre director, playwright, cultural consultant, and advocate.
+Kareem Fahmy is a Canadian-born, New York-based theatre director, playwright, screenwriter, cultural consultant, and advocate.
 He was a a 2021 Literature Resident at Yaddo as well as a 20-21 TCG Rising Leader of Color.
 In 2019 he was a Sundance Theatre Lab Fellow as well as the Phil Killian Directing Fellow at the Oregon Shakespeare Festival.
 He was a 2017-2018 National Directors Fellow.
 Kareem is a co-founder of Maia Directors, a consulting group for organizations and artists engaging with stories from the Middle Eastern and beyond, and the co-chair of the Middle Eastern American Writers Lab at The Lark.
 Member: SDC.

 DO YOU FEEL ANGER? by Mara Nelson-Greenberg

 APRIL 1-16, 2022